Graph Unlearning: Introduction

-\begin{itemize} \itemsep{-0.25em} \item To the best of our knowledge, \sysname is the first approach that addresses the machine unlearning problem for GNN models.
-Concretely, we formally define two types of machine unlearning requests in the context of GNN and propose a general pipeline for graph unlearning. \item We propose a general principle to achieve balanced graph partitioning and instantiate it with two balanced graph partition algorithms. \item To further improve the model utility resulting from \sysname, we propose a learning-based aggregation method. \item We conduct extensive experiments on five real-world graph datasets and four state-of-the-art GNN models to illustrate the unlearning efficiency and model utility resulting from \sysname. \end{itemize}
+In summary, we make the following contributions. \begin{itemize}[leftmargin=*] \item To the best of our knowledge, \sysname is the first approach that addresses the machine unlearning problem for GNN models.
+Concretely, we formally define two types of machine unlearning requests in the context of GNN and propose a general pipeline for graph unlearning. \item We propose a unified principle to achieve balanced graph partitioning and instantiate it with two balanced graph partition algorithms. \item To improve the model utility resulting from \sysname, we propose a learning-based aggregation method. \item We conduct extensive experiments on five real-world graph datasets and four state-of-the-art GNN models to illustrate the unlearning efficiency and model utility resulting from \sysname. \end{itemize}